Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-due-date.md

 ![Three friends retrace their wild night in Vegas to find their missing groom in The Hangover](/images/the-hangover-vegas-bachelor-party-comedy-Y3MD.png)

-Source-Bradley Cooper, Zach Galifianakis, and Ed Helms in The Hangover.
-Credits: The Independent
+*source-Bradley Cooper, Zach Galifianakis, and Ed Helms in The Hangover.
+Credits: The Independent*

 **Director:** [Todd Phillips](https://www.imdb.com/name/nm0680846/)